nyu-ossd-s20/project-evaluation/facebookfolly_evaluation.md

 What is the purpose of this project?
 What does the code do?
 What type of users does it have?
 -->
+	It is a library of C++14 components used extensively at Facebook.
+Complements offerings such as Boost and std.

 1. Project website/homepage: No dedicated website/homepage, but there's a Google Groups: https://groups.google.com/forum/?fromgroups#!forum/facebook-folly